BiswasAnanya/saucedemo-manual-testing/02-requirements-analysis/requirement.analysis.md

 - SauceDemo does not provide official requirement documentation; requirements were reverse-engineered from observed application behavior.
 - Where behavior was ambiguous or inconsistent, requirements reflect the intended behavior for standard usage, with deviations treated as defects.
-- Requirements reflect observations made in July 2026 and may not account for later changes to the live site.
+- Requirements reflect observations made in August 2026 and may not account for later changes to the live site.